There are three main types of first-aid bandages:

 Also called: Trauma bandages, Israeli bandage, military bandage, compression bandage.

-Emergency bandages are designed to quickly treat severe trauma and bleeding.
+Emergency bandages are designed to treat severe trauma and bleeding quickly.
 Typically they consist of multiple parts: a dressing, a pressure application bar, and a closure mechanism.
 The dressing may contain a hemostatic agent.
 The most well-known emergency bandage is the one designed by the Israeli military.

 Soft Tissue and Bone Bandages

-These bandages are used to treat injuries to muscles, ligaments, tendons, and bones.
+These bandages treat injuries to muscles, ligaments, tendons, and bones.
 They usually come in very long rolls, which are wrapped around the affected body part.

 16. Elastic Bandage